schanks/imputation_rsqbrowser/rsqcalc/README.md

 wgs.[variant type].sites= Tab delimited file with CHR, POS, REF, ALT, AF for each sequenced variant

 ## Scripts:
 Rsq.pl: Calculates Rsq between sequenced genotypes and imputed dosages for biallelic variants.
+Written by Corbin Quick.

 Rsq_multi.pl: Calculates Rsq between sequenced genotypes and imputed dosages for multiallelic variants.
+Adapted from Rsq.pl written by Corbin Quick.

 rsq_merge_all.R: Merges Rsq results for all combinations of genotyping arrays and reference panels for biallelic SNVs.